dizmo/Gauge/help/en/help.md

 1. Screenshots
 2. Description
+3. What is new in V0.3.x
-3. Works well with
+4. Works well with
-4. Additional information
+5. Additional information

 ## Screenshots